-Source: Mercer
+Source: Investment Managers, Mercer

-Summary of Investment Performance 2020/21
+Summary of Investment Performance 2021/22

-Market conditions over the year to 31 March 2021 year were beneficial for investors, and the Fund benefited from these strong investment markets.
-With significant monetary and fiscal stimuluses from central banks and governments around the globe, investor sentiment quickly improved.
-This saw risk assets increase significantly in value over the 1-year period to 31 March 2021.
-As a result the performance of the Fund for the twelve months under review was +23.3%.
+Market conditions over the year to 31 March 2022 year were beneficial for investors, and the Fund benefited from these investment markets.
+COVID-19 restrictions were lifted across the globe which improved investor sentiment.
+The first quarter of 2022 has seen markets fall off largely due the tightening of monetary policies across UK, US and Europe as well as the impact on supply chains resulting from the Russian invasion of Ukraine, which has ultimately reduced the yearly returns to March 2022.

+As a result the performance of the Fund for the twelve months under review was +13.3%.

-The Fund's allocations to equities (+42.2%) and the Tactical Asset Allocation (+21.6%) helped propel the Fund over the period.
-The Fund's cash and risk management allocation also posted significant returns over the year in review, returning +52.4%.
-However due to the slightly lagged nature of returns the Fund's Private Market allocations posted comparatively mediocre returns of +4.6%.
+The Fund's allocations to private markets (+26.4%) and the Tactical Asset Allocation (+20.3%) helped propel the Fund over the period.
+The Fund's cash and risk management allocation also posted strong returns over the year in review, returning +17.9%.
+Equities returned a positive return (+2.3%) over the period, whilst Multi-Asset Credit dragged on performance (-2.1%).